RaffaeleDiSomma/TelephoneDirectory/README.md

 ## TelephoneDirectory

 # Install
-Download the zip.
+- Download the zip.
-Use xCode to run the project on the simulator or on an iPhone/iPad.
+- Use xCode to run the project..

 # Usage
 - Add contacts using the "Add" Bar Button Item.